jpcx/llmq/README.md

 A YAML-encoded query/chat context file (e.g. model parameters, messages).
 CONTEXT omits the ".yml" suffix present on all context files.
+If CONTEXT begins with '~', it is stored in the temp directory.

 ### OPTIONS

 Named arguments or flags to pass to the plugin.

+"--" may be used to indicate the end of OPTIONS and the start of MSGS.

 ### MSGS